 - 1. Before data entry begins the Laboratory Manager and the Data Base Manager set up a master data entry file. - 2.
 All data sheets are keypunched into a file by a technician.
 The Laboratory Manager reconciles any discrepancies when a taxonomic code does not match an existing entry in the Versar master list. - 3.
-A print out of the data with taxonomic name and count is visually checked against each data sheet.
-Each keypunched entry is visually checked against the original entry on the data sheet. - 4.
-Corrections are written on the hardcopy of the electronic file in red ink and each correction is entered into the electronic data base. - 5.
+Taxonomic names and count entries are visually checked against the original entry in each data sheet. - 4.
+Corrections are noted on the data sheets and each correction is entered into the electronic data base. - 5.
 Numbers 3 and 4 above are repeated until no differences between the laboratory data sheets and the electronic data base are detected.